-AFTD has created a publication that helps individuals and families take a strategic approach to a diagnosis of FTD and prepare for the changes it brings – A Guide for Managing a New Diagnosis – The Doctor Thinks It’s FTD.
-Now What?.
-If you are requesting more than 4 copies, please click here for our order form, which includes a $1/book charge to cover shipping costs.
+AFTD has published a booklet that helps individuals with FTD and their families take a strategic approach to the diagnosis and prepare for the changes it brings.
+Download an electronic version of A Guide for Managing a New Diagnosis – The Doctor Thinks It’s FTD.
+Now What? or click here to order a hard copy.

 One of the most important tasks when you are confronted with a diagnosis of FTD is to learn about the disease.
 Understanding the symptoms and general course of the disease will guide how you approach ways to stay active, engaged and become informed about services and supports that can help.